KKGX

-KKGX (920 kHz) is a commercial AM radio station with an FM translator licensed to Palm Springs, California, and serving the Coachella Valley.
-The station is owned by Louie Comella through licensee IVOX RADIO, LLC, and it broadcasts a talk radio format.
+KKGX (920 AM) is a commercial radio station licensed to Palm Springs, California, United States, and serving the Coachella Valley.
+The station is owned by Louie Comella through licensee IVOX RADIO, LLC, and it broadcasts a talk format.
 Both KKGX and sister station KWXY have their studios in the original KWXY Broadcast Center building in Cathedral City.

-By day, KKGX transmits with 5,000 watts; in order to protect other stations on 920 AM from interference, it reduces power to 1,000 watts at night.
-It uses a directional antenna with a four-tower array.
 Programming is also heard on 54-watt FM translator K256CU at 99.1 MHz in Palm Springs.